5 Analysis of Variance (ANOVA) and Moderation

 5.4.1.1 Effect strength moderation

 Moderation refers to contexts that strengthen or diminish the effect of, for instance, a media campaign.
 Let us refer to this type of moderation as effect strength moderation.
-In our current example, we would hypothesize that the effect of George Clooney as an endorser is stronger for female participants than for male participants.
+In our current example, we would hypothesize that the effect of using controlling language is stronger for participants with low health literacy than for participants with high health literacy.

 In analysis of variance, effects are differences between average outcome scores.
-The effect of Clooney on willingness to donate, for instance, is the difference between the average willingness score of participants exposed to Clooney and the average score of participants who were not exposed to a celebrity endorser.
+The effect of controlling language on vaccine acceptance, for instance, is the difference between the average vaccine of participants exposed to controlling language and the average score of participants who were exposed to a campaign with neutral language.

-Different “Clooney effects” for female and male participants imply different differences!
-The difference in average willingness scores between females exposed to Clooney and females who are not exposed to an endorser is different from the difference in average scores for males.
-We have four subgroups with average willingness scores that we have to compare.
-We have six subgroups if we also include endorsement by Angelina Jolie.
+Different effects of controlling language for participants with low and participants with high health literacy imply different differences!
+The difference in average vaccine acceptance scores between people with low health literacy exposed to controlling language and people with low health literacy who are exposed to neutral language is different from the difference in average acceptance scores for people with high health literacy.
+We have four subgroups with average acceptance scores that we have to compare.
+We have six subgroups if we also include the autonomy supportive effect.

 A means plot is a very convenient tool to interpret different differences.
 Connect the means of the subgroups by lines that belong to the same group on the factor you use as moderator.
 Each line in the plot represents the effect differences within one moderator group.
 If a line goes up or down, predictor groups have different means, so the predictor has an effect within that moderator group.
 A flat (horizontal) line tells us that there is no effect at all within that moderator group

 The distances between the lines show the difference of the differences.
-If the lines for females and males are parallel, the difference between endorsers is the same for females and males.
+If the lines for people with low and people with high health literacy are parallel, the difference between campaign styles is the same for people with low and people with high health literacy.
 Then, the effects are the same and there is no moderation.
-In contrast, if the lines are not parallel but diverge or converge, the differences are different for females and males and there is moderation.
+In contrast, if the lines are not parallel but diverge or converge, the differences are different for people with low and people with high health literacy and there is moderation.

 A special case of effect strength moderation is the situation in which the effect is absent (zero) in one context and present in another context.
 A trivial example would be the effect of an anti-smoking campaign on smoking frequency.
 For smokers (one context), smoking frequency may go down with campaign exposure and the campaign may have an effect.
 For non-smokers (another context), smoking frequency cannot go down and the campaign cannot have this effect.